mikemaccana/powershell-profile/README.md

 `stree` - SourceTree

-`open` - open a file with whatever program Windows uses for that file type
+`open` - open a file with the program Windows uses for that file type

 ## Included Git shortcuts